Why Did I Get Ghosted: The Honest Guide for Guys

 No. Ghosting is usually emotional avoidance, not a judgment of your personality or attractiveness.

-What if they come back?
+What if they come back later?